BlinkDL/RWKV-LM/README.md

 UPDATE: In "Conclusion 1.", remember to use the best-fitting regime (ignore the initial steps where our approximations break down) to fit the parameters.

+In the last three plots, black = predicted loss curve of the new LR schedule, blue = original (unoptimized) real loss curve, orange = new LR schedule.

 # The top-p-x sampling method

 We propose a new sampling method called top-p-x: